alexcorm/IonNIPT/README.md

 /!\ The first step is to train Defrag and Sanefalcon.
 Please, follow the documentation of each tool.

-You need to change some variables in `IonNIPT.py`:
+After that, you need to change some variables in `IonNIPT.py`:

 - l.37: path to the trained model (Sanefalcon)
 - l.40: the scaling factor value for Defrag